MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 | Service Account | Members of this role can use the organization agent pool to create a project agent pool in a project.
 If you follow the guidelines above for creating new project agent pools, you typically do not have to add any members here. |
 | Administrator | In addition to all the above permissions, members of this role can register or unregister agents from the organization agent pool.
 They can also refer to the organization agent pool when creating a project agent pool in a project.
 Finally, they can also manage membership for all roles of the organization agent pool.
 The user that created the organization agent pool is automatically added to the Administrator role for that pool. |

-The **All organization agent pools** node in the Organization Agent Pools tab is used to control the security of _all_ organization agent pools.
-Role memberships for individual organization agent pools are automatically inherited from those of the 'All organization agent pools' node.
-By default, TFS administrators are also administrators of the 'All organization agent pools' node.
+The **All agent pools** node in the Agent Pools tab is used to control the security of _all_ organization agent pools.
+Role memberships for individual organization agent pools are automatically inherited from those of the 'All agent pools' node.
+By default, TFS administrators are also administrators of the 'All agent pools' node.

 Roles are also defined on each organization agent pool, and memberships in these roles govern what operations you can perform on an agent pool.